piotrek1459/BlokchainSim/README.md

-Here’s a drop-in **`README.md`** you can copy to the root of the repo.
-It explains—from zero to running—the Docker workflow on Windows (GUI and headless) and on any Linux/macOS host.
+How to run the Docker workflow on Windows (GUI and headless) and on any Linux/macOS host.

 ---